mscarey/AuthoritySpoke/docs/guides/introduction.rst

-And the second step relies on the result of the first step to reach the further result of “absence of the Fact that” a generic :class:`nettlesome.entities.Entity` was “copyrightable”.
+And the second step relies on the result of the first step to reach the further result of “absence of the fact that” a generic :class:`nettlesome.entities.Entity` was “copyrightable”.

     >>> print(feist.holdings[3])